dopeboy/hello-twitter-exercise/README.md

 ## Instructions

 1. Take out a sheet of paper and start sketching out the components.
-Think about the parent-child relationships different components should have.
-Think about who should own the important state elements like the list of tweets.
+Think about the parent-child relationships each component should have.
+Think about which component should own the important state elements like the list of tweets.
 Once you're done, flag down an instructor before you proceed.
 2. Open `app/components/UserProfile/UserProfile.js`.
 This will be your top level component.
 Read through the existing code and comments.
 3. Going left to right, start implementing the components one at a time.